FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/roadmap/2021/oot_component_testing.md

 - Various text-based protocols that lack methods and practices for ensuring ABI stability or orchestrating ABI evolution.

-- Tests written as [legacy components][legacy-components] aka CFv1 which enjoy a lesser degree of isolation, suffer from a greater degree of flakiness, and don’t benefit from [new testing tools][realm-builder].
+- Tests written as legacy components aka CFv1 which enjoy a lesser degree of isolation, suffer from a greater degree of flakiness, and don’t benefit from [new testing tools][realm-builder].